pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/deploy-operator/deploy-operator.md

-## Task 2: Verify Connectivity of WebLogic Kubernetes Toolkit UI to Oracle Container Engine for Kubernetes (OKE) on Oracle Cloud Infrastructure (OCI)
+## Task 2: Verify Connectivity of WebLogic Kubernetes Toolkit UI to Oracle Kubernetes Cluster
 In this task, we verify the connectivity to *Oracle Kubernetes Cluster(OKE)* from the `WebLogic Kubernetes Toolkit UI` application.

 1. Go back to WebLogic Kubernetes Tool Kit UI, Click *Activities* and select the WebLogic Kubernetes Tool Kit UI window.